Chapter 11. Traces, Spans, and Structured Events¶

 When that happens, the team goes back to guesswork and manual log reading.

-If you want to quickly review your observability model, ask:
+If you want to review your observability model quickly, use this short checklist:

 - Can you reconstruct the full path of one run from a single